Healthcare practitioners and staff ask us about budgeting more than any other single topic.

 No one should ever budget by picking some random number out of the air, yet that's precisely what about 80% of private practitioners and small business owners do.

 On the face of it, percentage of sales seems more scientific.
-We should base our marketing budget upon our sales volume.
+We should base our healthcare practice and hospital marketing budget upon our sales volume.
 As we grow, we can afford more, so we spend more.

 BUZZZZZ!
 (Obnoxious buzzer sound effect.)